What is Squirting?

 Why do other women not?

 You can have a fulfilling sex life regardless of whether you ejaculate.
-What matters most is that you find something that you do enjoy and explore it in a way that’s comfortable for you.
+What matters most is that you find something you enjoy and explore it in a way that’s comfortable for you.

 If you’re set on experiencing it for yourself, consider this: One woman shared that she ejaculated for the first time at age 68.
 Patience is key.